Field-Robotics-Lab/dave/usbl_gazebo/README.md

 USBL is used to assist underwater navigation and positioning.
 It consists of one transceiver and one or multiple transponders (or beacons).
 Usually, the transceiver will be attached to either a stationary object or mobile central node, whereas the transponder(s) is attached to objects that are being tracked.
 For more information, see [this] video (best explanation I have seen so far).

 ### Build the plugin
-To build the USBL plugin, first build only the usbl_gazebo package `catkin_make --only-pkg-with-deps usbl_gazebo`

-Once the build is successful, execute following command to build the rest of the package `catkin_make -DCATKIN_WHITELIST_PACKAGES=""`
+`catkin_make` at workspace root directory is sufficient to build the plugin.

 ### Creating world with at least two models